ana-almajanu/tassea/docs/index.md

 # ☕ **Tassea – The Smart Loyalty Platform for Specialty Coffee Shops**

-Welcome to the **Tassea** — a platform designed for specialty coffee shops and their customers.
+Welcome to **Tassea** — a platform designed for specialty coffee shops and their customers.
 This page outlines the project concept, team, problem, solution and business model.

 <!-- ---